 Prime Minister Narendra Modi on Thursday held a “comprehensive” meeting to discuss strategies to attract more foreign investments into India as well as promote local investments to boost the economy against the backdrop of the COVID-19 pandemic.

 An official statement said various strategies to bring investments into India on a fast-track mode and to promote Indian domestic sectors were discussed in the meeting.

 Finance Minister Nirmala Sitaraman and Commerce Minister Piyush Goyal, besides others, attended the meeting.

-Detailed discussions were also held on guiding states to evolve their strategies and to be more proactive in attracting investments, the statement said.
+The statement said that detailed discussions were also held on guiding states to evolve their strategies and be more proactive in attracting investments.